 One Room School House

 There is much value in multi-age classrooms.
-Roughly once per month, depending upon upcoming events or our learning goals, children will attend One Room School House.
-We may host guest speakers, prepare for an upcoming service or organize a community outreach project.
-On these Sundays, we still begin in the sanctuary, parents can sign-out their child(ren) in the Assembly Room at 12:15.
+Roughly once per month, depending upon events or our learning goals, children will attend One Room School House.
+We may host guest speakers, prepare for an upcoming service, or organize a community outreach project.
+On these Sundays, we still begin in the Sanctuary; parents can sign-out their child(ren) in the Assembly Room at 12:15 pm.

-Several times a year, we have intergenerational worship for children remain in the sanctuary with the adults for the entire service.
-These services typically in include Water Communion, the Holiday Pageant, the 11:00 Easter service, and Flower Communion.
+Several times a year we have intergenerational worship, and children remain in the Sanctuary with the adults for the entire service.
+These services typically in include Water Communion, the Holiday Pageant, the 11:00 am Easter service, and Flower Communion.